 2. How long does it take to get ISO 45001 certified?

-The process typically takes several months to a year, depending on the organization’s size and readiness.
+The process typically takes 3 to 15 days, depending on the organization’s size and readiness.

 3. Is ISO 45001 mandatory for all businesses?